Oregon Airbnb Laws and Regulations Across the State

 • Enforcement Policies & Appeals: Violations, such as operating without a license or breaching regulations, are fined up to $250 per infraction per day.
 Additional penalties include license revocation for recurrent violations or risks to public health and safety.

-• More Info: Read more about The Dalles short-term rental laws
+• More Info: Read more about The Dalles’ short-term rental laws

 Quote Your Short-Term Vacation Rental Today

 Proper Insurance is the nation’s leading short-term vacation rental insurance provider, with the most comprehensive policy on the market.
-We protect homes in all 50 states with unmatched coverage for your property, revenue, and business liability, customized to include guest-caused theft/damage, liquor liability, amenity liability (bikes, kayaks, hot tub, etc.), bed bugs, squatters, and more.
+We protect homes in all 50 states with unmatched coverage for your property, revenue, and business liability, customized to include guest-caused theft/damage, liquor liability, amenity liability (bikes, kayaks, hot tubs, etc.), bed bugs, squatters, and more.

 Please note: The information provided is intended as a guide and may not be comprehensive or current.
 Regulations may change and could vary by area or situation.
 Always consult local authorities or a legal professional to ensure you have the most accurate information for your short-term rental property.